Hablamos Español Insurance Companies We Work With

 What insurance do brokers and shippers require?

 Commonly specific liability and cargo limits, additional insured status, primary and noncontributory wording, and proof of filings.
-The exact terms vary by contract.
+The exact terms vary by contract, so reading each one matters.

 Does a certificate satisfy the requirement?

-Not by itself.
+Generally not by itself.
 A certificate shows a policy exists, but the endorsements behind it, like additional insured, are what satisfy the requirement.
-Verify the endorsements.
+Verifying the endorsements is the reliable step.

 What if my coverage does not meet the contract?

-A gap can get you turned away from a load or put you in breach.
-We compare the requirement to your coverage and flag the shortfall first.
+A gap can get you turned away from a load or put you in breach of the agreement.
+Comparing the requirement to your actual coverage and flagging the shortfall first tends to avoid that.

 RS